Slx-hub/tinfb4se/projectFiles/testPlan.md

 n/a
 ## 7. Deliverables
 ### 7.1	Test Evaluation Summaries
-Planned implementation of somarcloud-services
+To see the implementation of sonarcloud-services click [here](https://sonarcloud.io/dashboard?id=SlaxXxX_tinfb4se).
 ### 7.2	Reporting on Test Coverage
-Planned implementation of somarcloud-services
+To see the implementation of sonarcloud-services click [here](https://sonarcloud.io/component_measures?id=SlaxXxX_tinfb4se&metric=Coverage).</br>
+Note that there is an unknown issue with the coverage at the moment.
+There is a fair amount of tests and they got a 100% succes rate but coverage still is 0,0%.
 ### 7.3	Perceived Quality Reports
-Planned implementation of somarcloud-services
+To see the implementation of sonarcloud-services click [here](https://sonarcloud.io/component_measures?id=SlaxXxX_tinfb4se&metric=Maintainability).
 ### 7.4	Incident Logs and Change Requests
 n/a
 ### 7.5	Smoke Test Suite and Supporting Test Scripts